 To tie it all up:

 - Zoho is free for up to 10 users;

 - Google Apps integrates with Clio and nearly every other startup service;

 - Microsoft Office 365 is the service you (and the senior partner) know and love—and now also integrates with Clio.

 All will come with instructions for linking the email provider to your domain, which typically involves copying and pasting a few servers into your domain registrar’s configuration page.

 Be sure to read through the privacy policies of each provider to make sure it complies with your duty of confidentiality.
-The rules for this are much more nuanced than you might think.
-For example, New York allows lawyers to use email service providers that programatically scan confidential emails for advertising purposes.
-Your own jurisdiction may not be so permissive.
-If that’s the case, paid email services tend to have stronger privacy policies than free services.
+The rules for this are much more nuanced than you might think for each jurisdiction.